 The drug regulatory process in which companies apply to the US FDA for permission to market biological products in the US.
 The US Food and Drug Administration (FDA) is the US Department of Health and Human Services agency responsible for ensuring the safety and effectiveness of all drugs, biologics, vaccines, and medical devices.

-wounds that will not heal following a course of standard therapy.
+Wounds that will not heal following a course of standard therapy.

-a tough, insoluble protein found throughout the body in the connective tissues that holds muscles and organs in place.
+A tough, insoluble protein found throughout the body in the connective tissues that holds muscles and organs in place.
 In the skin, collagen supports the epidermis, making it durable and elastic.
 Forming a meshwork of fibres, collagen is key to the structure and texture of skin.
 As collagen in the meshwork breaks down, it is replaced and repaired by collagen secreted from fibroblasts.
 With age, the skin's ability to repair collagen diminishes, and the collagen meshwork begins irretrievably to break down.
 This manifests itself in the form of wrinkles.

-(cellular biology) the study of the physiological (functions) properties of cells, as well as their behaviours, interactions, and environment; this is done both on a microscopic and molecular level.
+The study of the physiological (functions) properties of cells, as well as their behaviours, interactions, and environment; this is done both on a microscopic and molecular level.
 Cell biology researches both single-celled organisms like bacteria and specialised cells in multi-cellular organisms like humans.